MrHedmad/kerblam/docs/src/quickstart.md

 # Quickstart

+Welcome to Kerblam!
-This introductory chapter will give you the general overview on Kerblam! so that you can continue on reading what each command does.
+This introductory chapter will give you the general overview on Kerblam!: what it does and how it does it.

 Kerblam! is a *project manager*.
 It helps you write clean, concise data analysis pipelines, and takes care of chores for you.